SeidenGroup/siteadd/README.md

 * `-T`: Override the default template directory.
 If a path isn't specified (this is done through including a directory separator), then siteadd will treat the name as a subdirectory of `/QOpenSys/pkgs/share/siteadd`.
+* `-A`: Override the default bind address.
+Must be a valid IPv4/IPv6 address, or a wildcard (default) to bind to all.

 #### Examples